 8. The Purchaser shall have no claim with respect to expenses incurred in the course of supplementary performance, including costs of travel, transport, labor, and material, to the extent that expenses are increased because the subject- matter of the Supplies has subsequently been brought to another location than the Purchaser's branch office, unless doing so complies with the normal use of the Supplies.

 9. The Purchaser's right of recourse against the Supplier pursuant to Sec.
-478 BGB is limited to cases where the Purchaser has not concluded an agreement with its customers exceeding the scope of the statutory provisions governing claims based on Defects.
+445a BGB (recourse of the seller) is limited to cases where the Purchaser has not concluded an agreement with its customers exceeding the scope of the statutory provisions governing claims based on Defects.
 Moreover, No. 8 above shall apply mutatis mutandis to the scope of the right of recourse the Purchaser has against the Supplier pursuant to Sec.
-478 para.
+445b para.
 2 BGB.

 10. The Purchaser shall have no claim for damages based on Defects.
 This shall not apply to the extent that a Defect has been fraudulently concealed, the guaranteed characteristics are not complied with, in the case of loss of life, bodily injury or damage to health, and/or intentionally or grossly negligent breach of contract on the part of the Supplier.
 The above provisions do not imply a change in the burden of proof to the detriment of the Purchaser.
 Any other or additional claims of the Purchaser exceeding the claims provided for in this Article IX, based on a Defect, are excluded.